-With the plethora of films (mainly of the straight to DVD variety), books and documentaries based on the notorious exploits of the Kray twins, you would naturally come to expect that there is no possible way to make a thrilling, visionary new take on tried and tested material.
+With the plethora of films, books and documentaries based on the notorious exploits of the Kray twins, you would expect that there is no possibility of a thrilling new take on tried and tested material.
 You would be exactly right.
 Based on John Pearson’s 1972 non-fiction bestseller The Profession of Violence, Legend tells us everything we already know about the Kray twins in a way only slightly more interesting than what we’ve seen before.
-Legend will likely replace 1990 biopic The Krays as the go-to cinematic imagining of the duo’s life story, simply because Tom Hardy is a better actor than both guitarists from Spandau Ballet put together- and I know this much is true.
+Legend will likely replace 1990 biopic The Krays as the go-to cinematic imagining of the duo’s life story, simply because Tom Hardy is a better actor than both guitarists from Spandau Ballet put together.

-With an actor of his calibre in a menacing dual role, you would expect him to unleash the campy histrionics he memorably brought to the role of that other notorious British prisoner, Charles Bronson, in director Nicolas Winding Refn’s bizarre biopic.
+With an actor of his calibre in a menacing dual performance, you would expect him to unleash the campy histrionics he memorably brought to the role of that other notorious British prisoner, Charles Bronson, in director Nicolas Winding Refn’s bizarre biopic.
 Instead, he feels oddly reigned in, even during a set piece in which he literally wrestles with himself – its not a bad performance, just one that feels like it has so much wasted potential due to the uninteresting direction from Brian Helgeland.
 Despite the violence and the attempts at black comedy, it still feels like a respectable attempt at making a mainstream-friendly biopic, toning down the strange edges to this story as much as possible, even as they get increasingly soaked in blood.
 With so few films receiving the 18 rating by the BBFC in the UK these days, it is a disappointment that when a major one comes along, it feels as middle of the road as this.
-It is less an example of “that shit Kray”, so much as “that shit Kray twins biopic”.

 As a screenwriter, Brian Helgeland has won enormous acclaim and a fully stocked awards cabinet with his screenplays for crime sagas like L.A Confidential and Mystic River.
-As a director, he hasn’t been as successful- although he does deserve some recognition for being the man behind the mightily fun Heath Ledger vehicle A Knight’s Tale.
+As a director, he hasn’t been as successful, although he does deserve some recognition for being the man behind the mightily fun Heath Ledger vehicle A Knight’s Tale.
 His directorial style is anonymous to the point of being utterly bland.
-What starts out as something that feels like is going to build up to being a big Scorsese-style crime saga fizzles out halfway through to become a dreary domestic drama with the occasional flutter of ultraviolence.
+What starts out feeling like it’s going to build up to being a big Scorsese-style crime saga fizzles out halfway through to become a dreary domestic drama with the occasional flutter of ultraviolence.
 It is telling that no director with a unique style has tackled the Kray’s story before; there is plenty here that would be thrilling if it was made in a way that was more visually stylistic.
-On the other hand, Helgeland’s screenplay here isn’t as interesting as his previous crime dramas, which would suggest that not even a director of a Scorsese calibre could make this material feel fresh- after all, this story has been worn into the ground, with no new insights being offered to render this a story worth telling again.
+On the other hand, Helgeland’s screenplay here isn’t as interesting as his previous crime dramas, which would suggest that not even a director of a Scorsese calibre could make this material feel fresh.
+After all, this story has been worn into the ground, with no new insights being offered that justify telling it again.